yifanmai/unitxt/docs/docs/helm.rst

     recipe="card=cards.wnli,template=templates.classification.multi_class.relation.default"

-If you're unsure about your choice, you can use the [Explore Unitxt](https://unitxt.readthedocs.io/en/latest/docs/demo.html) tool for an interactive recipe exploration UI.
+If you're unsure about your choice, you can use the :ref:`Explore Unitxt <demo>` tool for an interactive recipe exploration UI.
 After making your selection, click on Generate Prompts, and then click on the Code tab.
 You will see a code snippet such as the following:

 .. code-block:: python